dabinat/cvtools/README.md

 sentence_validator.py -i <input_file> [--profanity-list <file>] [--output-success <output_file>] [--output-fail <output_file>]
 ~~~~

-Input file is a text file with a sentence on each line.
+`-i` - a text file with a sentence on each line.

-Profanity list (optional) is a text file with a word on each line.
+`--profanity-list` - (optional) a text file with a word on each line.
 Specifying this option filters sentences containing words found in the text file.

-Output success file (optional) specifies the file to write successfully validated sentences to.
+`--output-success` - (optional) specifies the file to write successfully validated sentences to.

-Output fail file (optional) specifies the file to write failed sentences to.
+`--output-fail` - (optional) specifies the file to write failed sentences to.

 ### Output